asabya/FaVeDemo/README.md

 python ingest.py
 ```

-It will create a `db` folder containing the local vectorstore.
+It will create a collection (document and kv store) in FairOS through FaVe.
 Will take time, depending on the size of your documents.
-You can ingest as many documents as you want, and all will be accumulated in the local embeddings database.
+You can ingest as many documents as you want, and all will be accumulated in FaVe.
-If you want to start from an empty database, delete the `db` folder.

-Note: during the ingest process no data leaves your local environment.
-You could ingest without an internet connection.

-## Ask questions to your documents, locally!
+## Ask questions to your documents!
 In order to ask a question, run a command like:

 ```shell